UCL-ARC/hpc-spack/spacksites/dev-notes/buildcaches.md

 did it cache run deps and not build deps?
 Need to add build deps to things to download from cache

-TODO rebuild cache items with --unsigned
+DONE rebuild cache items with --unsigned
 OR download the keys from the buildcache mirror (there are spack commands) and trust the keys

-TODO - add gcc deps (both kinds) to first_complier.yaml so that they get pulled from the cache.
+DONE - add gcc deps (both kinds) to first_complier.yaml so that they get pulled from the cache.

-TODO - add command to link site to another (e.g. buildcache) and to download and trust its keys - if the latter is the step to take (see TODOs above)
+DONE - add command to link site to another (e.g. buildcache) and to download and trust its keys - if the latter is the step to take (see DONEs above)

 ## 20 March 2023
 tried spack buildcache keys --install --trust  but then gcc install gave